thenoviceoof/euler-exercises/README.md

-Wherein Nathan solves project Euler problems to level up w/ coffeescript
+Wherein Nathan solves project Euler problems to level up w/ ALL the languages